-.
+Managing environment variables in Next.js often leads to mistakes due to the lack of autocomplete or static typing for process.env.
 To solve this, I forked and customized the original TS Env Typings extension to better suit modern Next.js workflows and eliminate common dev pitfalls.

-(or any env file you register).publicEnv.ts
+undefined bugs in process.env..env.local (or any env file you register).publicEnv.ts and serverEnv.ts.NEXT_PUBLIC_) and server-only variables.process.env.env-typings.json.env-typings.json file:{

 "path": "./.env.local"

-(for private variables)import { PublicEnv } from './publicEnv';
+}publicEnv.ts (for NEXT_PUBLIC_*)serverEnv.ts (for private variables)import { PublicEnv } from './publicEnv';

-with autocompletion and type checking.
+console.log(PublicEnv.NEXT_PUBLIC_META_DEFAULT_TITLE);with autocompletion and type checking.

-export class PublicEnv {
+publicEnv.tsexport class PublicEnv {

 static readonly NEXT_PUBLIC_SITE_NAME = "My Site";